 The top activity in Sardinia is quite clear: bathing.
 With the numerous beaches and bays – whether lonely, exotic, unspoilt or lively – you can quickly lose track of things.
 Here a bath day is particularly worthwhile.

-Wide and long sandy beaches:
+Wide and sandy long beaches:

 - South: Cagliari, Villasimius, Chia, Pula and Costa Rei